-The St Martin’s Theatre opened on 23rd November 1916.
+The St Martin’s Theatre opened on 23 Nov.
+1916.
 The building was designed by W. G. R. Sprague as a pair with the Ambassadors Theatre.
 The theatres were commissioned by Richard Verney and Bertie Meyer.
-The St Martin’s was due to open at the same time as the Ambassadors Theatre in 1913 but due to the outbreak of the First World War construction was delayed.
+The theatre was due to open at the same time as the Ambassadors Theatre in 1913 but due to the outbreak of WWI, construction was delayed.

 The theatre opened with a production of Houp La!, an Edwardian musical comedy produced by Charles B. Cochran, the famous impresario.
 The critics were kind to the show, but audiences didn’t take to it as much and the show closed after a three month run.
 Cochran however held the least of the building for 21 years and produced several hit plays throughout his tenure, including R.U.R by Karel Čapek, and Lynn Starling’s Meet the Wife in 1927.

 Bertie Meyer took over management of the theatre from Cochran, and in 1967 Meyer’s son Ricky became administrator for the theatre for the next twenty years.
 He was the man responsible for transferring the theatre’s current tenant, The Mousetrap, from the next door Ambassador Theatre to the larger St Martin’s, to continue its record-breaking run.
 The production began in 1952 and has been performed on the London stage ever since.

 In recent years the theatre has been extensively refurbished, both internally and externally.
 The façade of the theatre has been restored to its original state, with a replica of the original canopy being constructed in 1998.
 Internally, all the seats have been reupholstered and the walls have been lined with silk wallpaper.

 The auditorium has three levels - Stalls, Dress Circle and Upper Circle.